MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/index.md

 ---
-title: "Custom Renderers"
+title: "Xamarin.Forms Custom Renderers"
-description: "Xamarin.Forms user interfaces are rendered using the native controls of the target platform, allowing Xamarin.Forms applications to retain the appropriate look and feel for each platform.
-Custom Renderers let developers override this process to customize the appearance and behavior of Xamarin.Forms controls on each platform." ms.prod: xamarin ms.assetid: BF1CF23A-3BC9-4226-92E6-DAEEB91422F1 ms.technology: xamarin-forms
+description: "Custom Renderers let developers override the rendering of the native controls on each platform, to customize the appearance and behavior of Xamarin.Forms controls." ms.prod: xamarin ms.assetid: BF1CF23A-3BC9-4226-92E6-DAEEB91422F1 ms.technology: xamarin-forms